-- 7. The number of applicants shortlisted and offers made to 16 to 29 years olds remained below the working age population of the city. - 8.
-The number of Lesbian, Gay, or Bisexual (LGB) applicants shortlisted, and offers made was above the working age population of the city, though the representation of LGB staff remained below the working age population of the city. - 9.
-Representation of staff with a religion or belief and number of applicants, shortlisted and offers made was slightly below the working age population of the city. - 10.
+- 2. The average number of working days lost due to sickness absence had increased by 4% over the same period. - 3.
+Turnover within the council had remained broadly the same over the last 12 months at 16%. - 4.
+In terms of the proportion of short-listed applicants and job offers for under-represented groups, the council is below the city's working age population comparator for young people (16-29) and racially minoritised communities.
+The council is above the population comparator for job offers to Lesbian, Gay or Bisexual (LGB), female and disabled applicants. - 5.
 The Council's employee experience survey for starters indicated that 97% of new starters agreed that they were happy in their job and 95% felt able and supported to be themselves in the workplace.
-11% did not agree that they had the equipment to do their work effectively. - 11.
+11% did not agree that they had the equipment to do their work effectively. - 6.
 47% of new starters identified career development as the main reason for joining the Council.
-17% identified an interest in the public sector were their main reason. - 12.
+17% identified an interest in the public sector as their main reason. - 7.
 The Council's employee experience survey for leavers indicated that 76% of leavers agreed that they felt able and supported to be themselves in the workplace and 72% felt they were treated fairly as an employee.
-21% did not agree that they were listened to and 20% did not agree that they were happy in their job. - 13.
+21% did not agree that they were listened to and 20% did not agree that they were happy in their job. - 8.
 33% of leavers identified career development as their main reason for leaving the Council.
 13% identified personal reasons.
 31% of leavers had worked for the Council for over 10 years.